The Workforce Investment

 and alternative secondary school offerings).

-for and succeeding in employment (including such elements
+for and succeeding in employment (including career guidance,

 youth (including meeting supportive services needs and providing

 adult mentoring, follow-up services, and comprehensive guidance and

 services intended to develop the potential of youth as citizens and

 leaders (including leadership development opportunities).

 Families (TANF) Summer Youth Employment Program (SYEP)